dhruvys/LGMVIP-DataScience/README.md

 # Task 2-Stock Market Prediction And Forecasting Using Stacked LSTM
 From the given ‘Tata NSE’ dataset, predict the stock for28 days.

+Stock values is very valuable but extremely hard to predict correctly for any human being on their own.
+This task seeks to solve the problem of Stock Prices Prediction by stacked Long-Short Term Memory (LSTM), to predict future stock values.

 Dataset Link:https://raw.githubusercontent.com/mwitiderrick/stockprice/master/NSE-TATAGLOBAL.csv